carlosvpi/ecosim/README.md

 Ecosim is a market system simulator where different AIs compete to get the most resources.
 This README corresponds to the server where the simulation takes place.
 This server offers a REST API to external systems that can implemente the AI.
 A dashboard detailing the results of the simulation is also provided here.

 The communication model of ecosim is server-server.
 Ecosim is a server, and it communicates with other servers representing the AIs of the agents.

+### Contents

+This repository contains
+- The website of the Ecosim project
+- The Ecosim npm module
+- The Ecosim Simulation server
+  - Including its own web
+- An example of an Ecosim Agent server
+  - Including its own web

 ### Definitions